autotbx/automation-toolbox/README.md

 ```

 With this definition, if the ClusterModuleTemplate is used with a state that have the environment attribute to DEV will use the folder_path: 'dst-dev' attributes instead of the defaultAttributes defined previously.

+The same logic is apply to the ansibleAttributes definition.

 *A Module can also overwrite an attribute*

 ## Terraform code generation